paolo-projects/rowerplus-stm32/README.md

 This firmware is a general purpose firmware that you can use on any type of ergometer with a flywheel.
-The only modification you have to make is adding four equally distanced (90° angle between them) magnets to the flywheel, and adding a Hall sensor to the frame.
+The only modification you have to make is adding four equally distanced (90° angle between them) magnets to the flywheel, and adding one Hall sensor to the frame.
 Some ergometer models could already have the magnets and the hall sensor set up, but in this case you probably don't need the app as the builtin computer should do its job.

 This is a picture of the hall sensor applied to the frame of my ergometer, and the magnets glued to the flywheel: